Never let your dog swim in the ocean with an open wound. sharks can smell just one drop of blood to hone in on their next meal.

 You can use Drummer Boy Park’s parking lot and then access the public trail 50 feet west of the Natural history museum’s mailbox on route 6A in Brewster.

 great white shark alert! cape beach sharks are on the prowl all summer long.
+Is it safe to swim on cape cod?
 You can’t avoid them, so follow these tips to reduce your chances of ending up in a shark’s belly.

 The 2012 Ballston beach shark attack occurred 80 yards from shore.
 While it was just an exploratory bite, which is common amoung great white shark attacks on humans, try swimming back to shore with one leg hanging off and you’ll quickly agree that it makes sense to play it safe and stay nearer the shoreline.